lediur/refactored-enigma/README.md

 I wrote some JavaScript a decade ago for displaying song info in foobar2000.
 The original code is _bad_.
 I wanted to make it better.
 This repo is me finding out exactly how much I can bend the poor JavaScript engine in the JScript Panel.

+## How do I use it

+You need a copy of foobar2000 and the [foo_jscript_panel plugin by marc2003](https://github.com/marc2k3/foo_jscript_panel) to use this panel.

+To build this repository, you need a functioning Node dev environment and `npm` or `yarn`.

+1. Clone this repository
+1. Run `yarn`, then `yarn build`.
+This will produce a `dist/index.js`.
+1. In foobar2000, add the foo_jscript_panel to your UI
+1. Right click on the foo_jscript_panel and choose "Configure".
+1. In the window that pops up, click the "Tools" button in the bottom left, then choose "Import..."
+1. Navigate to the `dist/` folder in this repo and choose the index.js file.

 ## Experiments tried so far

 * Transpilation from TypeScript using a horrifying hackjob of Browserify, Babelify, Tsify, and Gulp